bogeeee/restfuncs/readme.md

   As a **security-first** approach, all protection is in place **by default**, unless hinted otherwise in the docs _([friendly hint here, for, when using client certificates or doing manual http fetches in the browser](#csrf-protection))_, or by friendly error messages on misconfiguration. _There's much effort and research behind the scenes for in-depth protection of all possible http call situations and also to secure the socket connection, even though for setups with different security settings per ServerSession class / even though those calls can be multiplexed though a single socket connection._
 - **CORS** of course also ;), _plays together with the above_.
 - Simple **file uploads** TODO: You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
-- **Serve/stream resources**: You can also use your API methods to [serve/stream resources like html pages/images/pdfs/...](#html--images--binary-as-a-result) just by returning a `Readable`/`Buffer`/`string`
+- **Serve/stream resources**: You can also use your remote methods to [serve/stream resources like html pages/images/pdfs/...](#html--images--binary-as-a-result) just by returning a `Readable`/`Buffer`/`string`
-- **Scalable** to a multi node environment.
+- **Scalable to a multi node environment**.
 Uses stateless, encrypted tokens (JWT like) for cookie sessions with whitelist validation (be default, for keeping security and low memory footprint / best of both worlds).
 See `ServerOptions#secret` and `ServerOptions#sessionValidityTracking`
 - Proper **error handling** and logging.
 - **Basic auth** handler TODO.
 Http-session based auth is also covered by the [example](https://github.com/bogeeee/restfuncs/tree/1.x/examples/express-and-vite-with-authentication)
+- **Lazy cookies** throughout: The best session-cookie is one, that is never sent.
+That is only, if a field of your ServerSession is set to non-initial value, or if (in-depth) csrf protection ultimately requires it.
+Lessens parsing and validation costs i.e. for public users of your site that never log in.
 - **[A collection of example projects](#example-projects)**.
 Grab them, if you're looking for a quick starter for your single page application.
 - **Enhancement friendly** library by exposing a clear OOP API.
 You are allowed and encouraged to subclass and override methods.
 Includes .ts source code, source maps and declaration maps in the published NPM package, so you can ctrl+click or debug-step yourself right into the source code and have some fun with it - i hope this inspires other lib authors ;).
 TODO: Document basic-call-structure.md
 - **Very compact** conceptual **documentation**.
 "All you need to know" fits on 2.5 screen pages.
 Further is shown by your IDE's intellisense + friendly error messages give you advice.
 So let's not waste words and [get right into it](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt):